 Our Company has obtained authentication on the SCORES in terms of SEBI circular no. CIR/OIAE/1/2013 dated April 17, 2013 and complied with the SEBI circular (CIR/OIAE/1/2014/CIR/OIAE/1/2013) dated December 18, 2014 in relation to redressal of investor grievances through SCORES.
-Our Company has not received any complaints as on the date of thisProspectus.
+Our Company has not received any complaints as on the date of this Red Herring Prospectus.